 - protection against local political or financial instability

 The term off-shore refers to the Channel Islands, “off the coast” (off shore) of Great Britain.
 Although most offshorebanks are located in island nations, the term is used figuratively to refer to such banks regardless of place (Switzerland, Luxembourg and Andorra in particular are completely surrounded by land).

 Offshore banking is often associated with the underground economy and organized crime, through tax avoidance and money laundering; however, legally, offshore banking does not prevent assets from being subject to income tax and interest charges.
 Apart from legal entities that meet rather complex requirements, the personal income tax of many countries makes no distinction between interest earned by local banks and earned abroad.
 For example, persons who owe income tax to the US commit perjury if they do not indicate all offshore bank accounts and number accounts.

 Although offshorebanks may decide not to report income to foreign tax authorities, and have no legal obligation to do so as they are protected by banking secrecy, it is still forbidden for the taxpayer to not give up the income or the tax on the legal to evade income.
-After the attacks of 11 September 2001, political pressure arose for more regulation on international finance, in particular regarding offshore banks, tax havens, and clearing houses such as Luxembourg-based Clearstream, a possible hub for massive illegal cash flows.
+After the attacks of 11 September 2001, political pressure arose for more regulation on international finance, in particular regarding offshore banks, tax havens, and clearing houses such as Luxembourg-based Clearstream,. possible hub for massive illegal cash flows.